-Figure H5.9 to Figure H5.11 show typical details of this type of Pile.
-The steel conical pile shoes with cross stiffeners as shown in Figure H5.11 is required for pile driving into stiff soil.
+Figure H5.7 to Figure H5.9 show typical details of this type of Pile.
+For driving the pile into stiff soil, there are two common types of pile shoes, one being conical type, the other being cross type.
+The cross type pile shoe with cross stiffeners is shown in Figure H5.9.

-Figure H5.10 - Pile Head Details of a Precast Prestressed Spun Concrete Pile
+Figure H5.7 - Details of Pile Shaft of a Precast Prestressed Spun Concrete Pile

-Figure H5.11 - Pile Shoe Details for a Precast Prestressed Spun Concrete Pile
+Figure H5.8 - Typical Pile Head Details of a Precast Prestressed Spun Concrete Pile